pulkit6732/SQL_Parasite/README.md

 ##NOTE
 Make sure to edit the payloads.py as per your usage i will make a repo for the payloads for every vulnnebirity detection
+You can edit the files if you having any error as per your system usage

 #Example
 python3 sql_injection_tool.py "http://example.com/page.php" "id"